-Novelty Steel fabricates carbon steel and stainless steel pipe spools for piping projects in its facilities in Turkey.
+Novelty Structures offers carbon steel and stainless steel pipe spools and piping fabrications in its facilities in Turkey

 2. Pipe Spool Materials